lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/mystic-seaport-museum.md

 ---
 ## The Challenge
-Mystic Seaport, the Museum of America and the Sea, opened a new exhibition hall in 2016, an exciting new chapter in the Museum’s transition from quaint New England history local to a national platform for public dialog about maritime history and the issues facing the ocean today.
+Mystic Seaport, the Museum of America and the Sea, opened a new exhibition hall in 2016, an exciting new chapter in the Museum’s transition from quaint New England history locale to a national platform for public dialog about maritime history and the issues facing the ocean today.
 They asked us to guide them to a contemporary brand expression to match this new organizational strategy.

 My role as strategy lead on this project entailed shepherding our client and internal teams through the multiphase strategy portion of the project.